A Message from our Religious School Principal

 We strive to provide a high caliber Jewish education that is reflected in class curriculums that are updated and modernized every year, in conjunction with exciting, meaningful programming.
 It is this innovative combination that maintains the excitement and interest of our students and their families.

 The ENJC Religious School consists of children who attend grades Pre-Gan/Gan (pre-k/kindergarten) through Hay (7th grade), with classes meeting on different weekdays, Monday through Thursday.
-Our Principal, Fran Pearlman, is new to our school in 2018, supported by a talented, dedicated staff of teachers and professional educators.
+Our Principal, Fran Pearlman, is supported by a talented, dedicated staff of teachers and professional educators.
 Our Rabbi, Ian Silverman, is actively involved, visiting every class weekly.

 Our Media Center includes several computers as well as a Smartboard™.
 This state-of-the-art technology is certain to create an exciting learning environment for our students.